EPA Takes Huge Step in Climate Disruption Fight

 Some of the biggest companies in the world are meeting in San Diego this week for the Sustainable Brands Conference, and Pepsi will be there to brag about its environmental record.
 But PepsiCo still uses climate-disrupting, water-polluting, forest-destroying tar sands to fuel its massive fleet of delivery trucks -- the largest private vehicle fleet in the United States.

-Tweet: #Sustainability & tar sands don't mix. @Pepsi, @CocaCola & other companies at #SB14sd should say NO to tar sands fuel TastesLikeTarSands.org
+Tweet this: #Sustainability & tar sands don't mix. @Pepsi, @CocaCola & other companies at #SB14sd should say NO to tar sands fuel TastesLikeTarSands.org

 Happy Birthday, Sierra Club!